May 15, 1906

 Jack London, Hit Hard by the San Francisco Earthquake fo 1906, Concentrates on Building His Famous Ketch, The Snark

-The San Francisco earthquake, just three weeks before, has nearly wiped London out, and he hasn’t the funds to invest in an improved gas stove; his priority is building the Snark, with which he will circumnavigate the globe.
+The San Francisco earthquake, just three weeks before, has nearly wiped London out, and he hasn’t, he says here, the funds to invest in an improved gas stove; his priority is building the Snark, with which he will circumnavigate the globe.

 … The earthquake has likewise eaten into my capital and I am busy hustling now in order to raise money with which to continue building the boat on which I sail next October for a seven-years' cruise round the world.
 From the foregoing you will see that my plans and finances will not permit me to go into the proposition which you mention.